No. 12 Kentucky withstands test from Aggies in 64-58 win

 - Oops!Something went wrong.Please try again later.

-COLLEGE STATION, Texas (AP) Sahvir Wheeler scored 12 points to lead a balanced scoring attack and No. 12 Kentucky used a strong second half to outlast Texas A&M 64-58 on Wednesday night.
+COLLEGE STATION, Texas – Sahvir Wheeler scored 12 points to lead a balanced scoring attack and No. 12 Kentucky used a strong second half to outlast Texas A&M 64-58 on Wednesday night.

 The victory extends Kentucky’s winning streak to four games and snaps an eight-game winning streak for Texas A&M (15-3, 4-1 SEC).